Have you ever noticed the traits that large domestic cat breeds have in common?

 The Ragdoll, with its large blue eyes and gentle personality is also rather large.
 Males can be 15-20 pounds, and females 10-15 pounds.

 The Ragdoll breed came about in the 1960's and has become quite popular, due to it's endearing characteristics.

 The Ragamuffin can be any color.
-It is a very new breed, which is decended from the Ragdoll breed.
-It has similar qualities in size and temperment, being known for a very sweet and loving personality.
+It is a very new breed, which is descended from the Ragdoll breed.
+It has similar qualities in size and temperament, being known for a very sweet and loving personality.

 The fur is thick and medium, resembling the softness of a rabbit.